-The Panel quickly saw that adequate measurement of the implementation and impact of all facets of First Things First's work would require detailed data on children's receipt of diverse services over time and, further, that service data would need to be linked to data on children's kindergarten readiness, school-aged achievement, and life-long success.
-The Panel does not recommend that all aspects of First Things First programming and its impact over time be studied in a single research effort.
-Rather, the Panel recommends that First Things First put into place an infrastructure to support the development of evaluation capacity and ongoing use of data for program improvement over the next several years.
+Panel recommends that First Things First put into place an infrastructure to support the development of evaluation capacity and ongoing use of data for program improvement over time.
 The outcome of this approach will be timely data that can be used for strategic planning at the local and statewide levels and to assess the impact of First Things First's efforts on young children over time.
 This infrastructure recommendation involves eight main components: (1) focusing on program implementation; (2) ensuring that data analysis and evaluation approaches are meaningful for Regional Partnership Councils; (3) working with Tribal Governments to ensure that they are full participants in setting evaluation priorities and conducting evaluation studies; (4) establishing a comprehensive, longitudinal, integrated early childhood database; (5) creating a focus on continuous improvement; (6) collaborating on the implementation of a kindergarten developmental inventory for all Arizona children; (7) building the groundwork for appropriate oversight and review of evaluation plans; and (8) integrating existing Consortium data into the early childhood database.